Melodie15/fatimrobbins.readmegenerator.github.io/README.md

 **#User Story**\
 AS A developer
 I WANT a README generator
-SO THAT can quickly create a professional README for a new project
+SO THAT can quickly create a professional README for a new project.

 **#Description**
 Answer questions from the Node.js prompt, the answers are then populated directly into the ReadME.